No products in the cart.

 XT:

 I don’t go crazy with makeup.
-I am a skincare maximalist though.
+I am a skincare maximalist, though.

 Talk to me about it!